roman-milk/roman-milk.github.io/one-mans-fantasy-1.md

  Wednesday I took Kristal out for breakfast and then we spent a good part of the day lying around the condo complex's swimming pool.
 Spending a good part of the day looking at Kristal in a bikini was almost enough in itself to make the week worthwhile.
 Because of the major, major wood that it caused I spent a good part of that time lying on my stomach and don't think for one second that Kristal didn't know why.

  We arrived at John's house at five and found that my sister and her husband were already there.
 John swore to me that he didn't tell his wife Nancy anything at all about Kristal other than I would be bringing a date to the family dinner and when Nancy and Kristal were introduced I saw no sign that Nancy has a clue as to Kristal was.
 It was a different story with my sister Rachel and her husband.
 There was no doubt from the look on Kevin's face that he knew who Kristal was.
 I couldn't read the look on Rachel's face.
 It could have been that she knew who Kristal was or it just could have been shock and surprise that her dork of a brother could even know a woman like Kristal.
 I know Kristal read the faces the same as I did, but I had no way of knowing what she was thinking.
-Report_Story #2